 Step 2 – Put it in a hoop

-Your thread is already cut and ready to use; take two strands and separate it carefully and thread your needle with the two ends.
+Your thread is already cut and ready to use if you have bought a kit; take a strand and then separate 2 strands from the 6 carefully and thread your needle with the two ends.